Pros / You can project the current time and temperature on the ceiling above your bed.

 The La Crosse Projection Alarm Clock showed no signs of functional damage in our durability tests.
 However, the glossy black case severely scuffed up when it fell onto hardwood and tile flooring.
 The large, backlit display is recessed enough that it shouldn’t crack if you bump it off the nightstand, unless the clock falls on a sharp object.
 The glossy finish also shows fingerprints and dust – if that bothers you, you may want to consider a clock with a matte black finish.

 We pressed the alarm clock’s snooze button more than a hundred times with varying amounts of force, and this is one of the few clocks that suffered some physical damage in that test.
 The button got stuck and stopped snoozing the alarm.
 We did, admittedly, press the button harder than most people would, but we conducted the same test on all the alarm clocks in our test group and this was one of only two clocks that sustained functional damage, so we thought it was worth noting.

 This alarm clock only has one alarm tone, and its progressive buzzer’s maximum volume is only 57.8 dB, making it the second-quietest alarm we tested.
 The alarm shuts off after two minutes of buzzing if you don’t hit the snooze button before then.
 The combination of a quiet alarm and automatic shutoff means it isn’t a good option if you have a hard time waking up.

-The La Crosse Technology Alarm Clock has a projector that displays both the time and temperature onto your wall or ceiling.
-While it lacks convenience features like a dual alarm, adjustable snooze and weekend mode, it helps you wake up and start the day right with all the information you need to know to prepare for the day.
+The La Crosse Technology alarm clock has a projector that displays both the time and outside temperature on your wall or ceiling.
+While it’s missing convenience features like a dual alarm, adjustable snooze and weekend mode, it helps you wake up and start the day right with all the information you need to prepare.